maggiben/rocko_decoy/website/content/learn/how-does-maple-finance-work/index.md

 ## The Borrower Experience

 Maple caters predominantly to institutional and premium borrowers.
-These borrowers, vetted by Credit Delegates, can access larger loan amounts with tailored terms.
+These borrowers, vetted by Credit Delegates, can access larger [crypto loan](https://rocko.co) amounts with tailored terms.
 This curated experience has positioned Maple as the go-to for high-profile DeFi borrowers.

 ## How Liquidity Providers Benefit